polterguy/magic.data.common/README.md

-This is true due to that all generic examples in this page, can exchange their invocation to **[sql.read]** for instance, with your specific database adapter, such as **[mysql.read]** or **[mssql.read]**, and have it work perfectly across multiple database providers, assuming your tables and columns exists in the database you provide.
+This is true due to that all generic examples in this page, can exchange their invocation to **[sql.read]** for instance, with your specific database adapter, such as **[mysql.read]** or **[mssql.read]**, and have it work perfectly across multiple database providers, assuming your tables and columns exists in the database type you provide.

-This allows you to polymorphistically create a lambda structure, for 80% of your cases, that you can execute towards any database type - Completely de-coupling your database vendor's specific dialects, from your DAL or Database Access Layer.
+This allows you to polymorphistically create a lambda structure, for 80% of your cases, that you can execute towards any database type - Completely de-coupling your database vendor's specific dialect, from your application's DAL, or _"Database Access Layer"_, and have this project, combined with its specialized implementations, take care of automatically generating the dialect your particular database type requires.

 ## SQL injection attacks